The Advantages and Disadvantages of an Intranet

 3. Complex Navigation

 For most employees, an intuitive and user-friendly interface is the most critical factor for an effective intranet.
-This is according to a Simpplr survey where 70% of respondents emphasized ease of use.
+This is according to a Simpplr survey, in which 70% of respondents emphasized ease of use.
 If your organization’s intranet is clunky, confusing, or challenging to navigate, employees will simply avoid using it.

-This defeats the purpose of having an intranet in the first place, as it hinders access to important company information, news, and resources.
+Complex navigation defeats the purpose of having an intranet in the first place, as it hinders access to important company information, news, and resources.
 On the other hand, a well-designed intranet should be intuitive and easy to navigate, with a clear information architecture and user-friendly search functionality.

 4. Costly and Time-Consuming